 Day 3: El Infiernillo and Rio Los Sosa.
 We’ll bird this high mountain pass at dawn for Buff-breasted Earthcreeper, the handsome Tucuman Mountain-Finch, Andean Tinamou, White-browed Tapaculo, and Hellmayr’s Pipit.
 Flower patches lower down the valley could hold Andean and White-sided Hillstars, Giant Hummingbird, or Sparkling Violetear.
 The plan for the afternoon will depend on what we still are looking for; but we may return to the Rio Los Sosa Valley to look for Rufous-throated Dipper, Slaty Elaenia or Tucuman Parrot, among others.
 A second night will be spent in Tafí del Valle.

 Day 4: Tafí del Valle to Cafayate.
 Many people will enjoy the chance to sample some of the region’s best wines, and by the end of the day, we’ll arrive at a vineyard in Cafayate, a world-renowned wine-growing area, where we’ll overnight.
 Before then we shall visit the “Monte Desert”, where huge stick nests may lead us to one our targets, the noisy White-throated Cachalote.
 This same tinder dry-habitat is also home to the pallid Sandy Gallito, and we’ll also check thorn scrub en-route where White-tipped Plantcutter, Tufted Tit-Spinetail and Sharp-billed Canastero can be found.
 Crossing an area of wet grasslands en-route may also yield Spectacled Tyrant or Long-tailed Meadowlark.
 Closer to Cafayate we may also find groups of White-fronted Woodpeckers clinging to the side of huge, saguaro-like cacti.
-In the afternoon we can go in search of Chaco Earthcreeper and Burrowing Parakeets near our hotel.
+In the afternoon we can go in search of Chaco Earthcreeper and Burrowing Parakeets near our hotel – if we see our targets quickly, we may take a tour of one of the nearby vineyards, with chances for wine-tasting.
 A single night will be spent at a vineyard in Cafayate.

 Day 5: Cafayate to Cachi.
 The highlight of the morning is likely to be the scenery more than the birds, as we drive through dramatic craggy areas of the Andes peppered with burnt red rocks.
 Eventually, we’ll drive a road that snakes up a steep valley known as the Cuesta del Obispo, where roadside scrub and woodland hold some extremely localized species like Bare-eyed Ground-Dove, Rufous-sided Warbling-Finch, Maquis Canastero, Rufous-bellied Saltator, and Zimmer’s Tapaculo, along with more common birds, including Brown-capped Tit-Spinetail, Yellow-billed and Tufted Tit-Tyrants, and Rusty Flowerpiercer.
 We will also get further chances at the much sought after White-tipped Plantcutter, should we need it.
 The night will be spent in the wonderful town of Cachi.